 If you decide that you’d like to use the kids’ club services, it’s best to sign the kids up on this first day and find out what the activity schedule looks like for your cruise.

 Your kids can also meet new friends in the kids’ club on embarkation day—often friendships form right away and will encourage your child to want to return knowing they already have friends waiting.

-For teens that might not like the idea of hanging out in a supervised teen club, encourage them to at least go down and check it out on that first day.
+For teens that might not like the idea of hanging out in a supervised teen club, encourage them to at least check it out on that first day.
 Seasoned cruise kids know that this is the best time and place to meet other teens, even if they don’t want to use the club.